Condesa: Description

 Condesa is considered fashionable, especially among young businesspeople, students, pet lovers and others.
 There are some wide avenues and lined with trees.
 It is mostly filled with restaurants, cafés, boutiques and art galleries.
 Some of these shops include the Rosario Castellanos bookstore, which includes a cáfe, an auditorium theatre and a children's room, the Bar Malverde, with its lucha libre theme, and the Café La Gloria, which has been around for over a decade.
 Most of the bars and cafes are concentrated along Amsterdam and Michoacán avenues.

-While the area has been residential, its “bohemian” character has only been in existence since the late 1980s.
+While the area has been residential, its "bohemian" character has only been in existence since the late 1980s.
 While longtime residents complain about noise, crime and other disturbances, the overall reputation of the area continues to grow and attract more restaurants.
 Most of these residents are young and affluent, with only two of the areas 13 K-8 schools being public.

 Architecture and landmarks

-Condesa as well as Roma and Centro Histórico was affected by the 1985 earthquake, this event is part of the history and memory of the inhabitants of the neighborhood.
-Many buildings survived and are now examples of Art Deco architecture, as well as innovative modern designs, which give it an overall urban touch.
+Mexico City was affected by the 8.1 magnitude 1985 offshore earthquake; many buildings survived and are now examples of Art Deco architecture, as well as innovative modern designs, which give it an overall urban touch.
 Many buildings date back to the 1920s, such is the case of the Condesa DF hotel, housed in a 1928 apartment complex; though the art deco style was predominant through to the 1940s.
 In addition, a lot of new apartment buildings have been built on the sites of former original demolished houses and other infill sites.